-It is a comprehensive series that includes the essential information you need about pregnancy, birth, postpartum, breastfeeding, and newborn care, offered in multiple formats.
-Unlike the information you’ll find in books or online, the information in class is certain to be current, accurate, and reflective of local maternity care practices.
-It is also taught in ways that make it easy to understand, remember, and apply to your experience.
-The class includes lecture, videos, group discussion, interactive activities, and time for practicing skills for coping with labor.
+Our comprehensive series includes essential information you need about pregnancy, birth, postpartum, breastfeeding, and newborn care, offered in multiple formats.
+We work to keep the Information in our classes current, accurate, and reflective of local maternity care practices.
+They are taught in ways that make it easy to understand, remember, and apply to your experience.
+The classes include lecture, videos, group discussion, interactive activities, and time for practicing skills for coping with labor.
 The series also allows you to meet other expectant parents so you can socialize, support each other, and find future playmates for your baby.

 Great Starts™ full series are offered in the following formats:

 The Great Starts™ series.
 Our most common offering, described below, has two formats: the 6-weeknight series (usually 6:30-9 p.m.), or our 3 weekends option (usually Saturdays, 9:00 a.m.-2:30 p.m., with a half hour lunch break).

 Cost: $250 for either 6 week or 3 week formats.

 Penny Simkin is a world-renowned expert in the field of childbirth education; author of numerous books on pregnancy, birth, and labor support; and one of the founding mothers of the doula movement.
 Penny’s series is 8 weeks long (Weds. from 7-9 pm).
 The same information is covered as in our 6 and 3 week Great Starts series.

 Cost: $300 for 8 weeks.